Cecil Frederick Robertson: Personal life

 Robertson was the third child of his mother and father, who worked as a bank manager.
-He had one brother and one sister, Grace, who married the Presbyterian Reverend A.E.
-Hubbard.
+He had one brother and one sister, Grace, who married the Presbyterian Reverend A. E. Hubbard.
 Robertson himself did not marry.

 Missionary work

 In addition to studying theology and medicine, Robertson prepared for his missionary career by studying Chinese at King's College London.
-He was adopted by the Baptist Churches of East London, who would support his missionary work.
-On 12 October 1909 he set sail aboard the Prince Ludwig, beginning his journey to Xi'an, China.
+He was adopted by the Baptist churches of East London, who would support his missionary work.
+On 12 October 1909, he set sail aboard the Prince Ludwig, beginning his journey to Xi'an, China.

-Early work at Sianfu hospital
+Early work at Sianfu Hospital

-Robertson arrived in Xi'an in December 1909 and began working with Dr. Herbert Stanley Jenkins, Dr. Andrew and Dr. Charlotte Young, Dr. Russell and Mrs. J. Watson, and Reverend A.G. and Maud Shorrock.
+Robertson arrived in Xi'an in December 1909 and began working with Dr. Herbert Stanley Jenkins, Dr. Andrew and Dr. Charlotte Young, Dr. Russell and Mrs. J. Watson, and Reverend A. G. and Maud Shorrock.
 During his first year in China, Robertson primarily studied Chinese and looked after the local boys' school.
 He saw outpatients at the Sianfu Hospital once a week and looked after recovering opium patients.

 Experience at Yan'an

-Robertson left Xi'an for Yan'an in Northern Shaanxi on February 1911.
-At Yan'an he underwent six weeks of medical training that prepared him for the remainder of his career as a medical missionary.
+Robertson left Xi'an for Yan'an in northern Shaanxi in February 1911.
+At Yan'an, he underwent six weeks of medical training that prepared him for the remainder of his career as a medical missionary.
 A Baptist Missionary Society station had been founded there the previous year by Rev. and Mrs. Watson, but it had no doctor.
-Opium addiction was particularly prevalent in Northern Shaanxi and thus became a priority for treatment.
+Opium addiction was particularly prevalent in northern Shaanxi and thus became a priority for treatment.
 Upon his arrival, Robertson arranged for an opium refuge to be set up in the back of a church for those seeking recovery from addiction.
 He additionally took over the small dispensary at Yan'an and visited patients in their homes.

-While at Yan'an Robertson earned the praise and recognition of local government officials, including the Head Mandarin of the prefecture, the Prefect, the County Magistrate, and the head military Mandarin.
+While at Yan'an, Robertson earned the praise and recognition of local government officials, including the head mandarin of the prefecture, the prefect, the county magistrate, and the head military mandarin.
 His relationships with local officials in Yan'an prepared him for future interactions with other officials during his missionary career.

 1911 revolution

-In May 1911 Dr. Jenkins went home on furlough, leaving Robertson to take charge of the Sianfu Hospital.
+In May 1911, Dr. Jenkins went home on furlough, leaving Robertson to take charge of the Sianfu Hospital.
 In September that year, the missionary received reports of the 1911 Chinese Revolution beginning.
 The revolution reached Shaanxi on 22 October, leaving approximately 15,000 Manchus dead in Xi'an.
 While several missionaries left Shaanxi during this period, Robertson insisted on staying and helping the wounded.
 He organised ambulances and treated wounded soldiers both on the battlefield and in the hospital.
 During the months of the revolution an estimated 2,000–3,000 patients passed through the Sianfu Hospital, which was run by only two doctors with the aid of the local Chinese Red Cross Society.

 The Qing emperor Puyi abdicated the throne in February 1912, and the fighting in Xi'an ended soon after.